Gibb River Road Travel Guide. Ultimate travel guide to the famous 4wd track from derby to Kununurra

 • Camping gear.

-• Water storage.
-Bring plenty!
-It’s hot.
-60L per person is a good start.
+• Water, PLENTY.
+60L per person is a good start, it will be HOT.

 • A water filter and/or water purification tablets.